About Rose Lodge

 Since June 2025, we have been developing an outline service specification and staffing model for a new Learning Disability In-reach and Transitions Team (LDITT) model.

-The temporary six-month closure of Rose Lodge gives us a chance to test this new team in the North East.
+The temporary closure of Rose Lodge gives us a chance to test this new team.

-The LDITT will offer enhanced care in our mainstream mental health wards by offering specialist support to people with learning disabilities, including those who also have autism.
+The LDITT will offer enhanced care in our mainstream mental health wards by offering specialist support to people with learning disabilities, including those who are also autistic.

 They will ensure these patients receive care and treatment which is right for them while in these mainstream wards.
 They will also help people to be discharged from hospital and transition back to their community in a safe and timely way.